windowz414/windowz414/README.md

-### Just a YouTuber doing something weird.
+# The end.

-A multifunctional programmer (?) working on different stuff like scripting, modding and many more.
+I used to be a multifunctional programmer working on different stuff like scripting, modding and many more.
+Now someone in the underground...

 Pinned repositories are mostly Android stuff and are forked from either @DevOtag-Open-Source or @LineageOS official repos.